CirJSON/cirjackson/databind/packages.md

 [org.cirjson.cirjackson.databind.cirjsonFormatVisitors.CirJsonFormatVisitorWrapper] and other types are recursively needed during traversal.

+# Package org.cirjson.cirjackson.databind.cirjsontype

+Package that contains interfaces that define how to implement functionality for dynamically resolving type during deserialization.
+This is needed for complete handling of polymorphic types, where actual type cannot be determined statically (declared type is a supertype of actual polymorphic serialized types).

 # Package org.cirjson.cirjackson.databind.configuration

 Package that contains most of configuration-related classes; exception being couple of most-commonly used configuration